Request Demo

 If your no-show policy includes a mandatory no-show fee, then you need to tell the patient, beforehand, about this no-show fee.
 This incentivizes the patient to attend the appointment.

 If your policy doesn’t include a no-show fee, then patients who miss appointments should be contacted immediately after the no-show.
-They must be made aware there will be consequences if it happens again.
+They must be made aware that there will be consequences if it happens again.

 Benefits of reducing patient no-shows for healthcare organizations